 When does it come into force?

 The law comes into force in October 2021 throughout the UK

 What foods are covered by the new law?

-Any food which is Pre-Packed for Direct Sale (PPDS); that means made by staff in-house, wrapped or placed in packaging and then put on display.
+Any food which is Pre-Packed for Direct Sale (PPDS); that means in-house, wrapped or placed in packaging and then put on display.
 This could include products like sandwiches, salads, snacks and cakes.